-Leo joined Watsi on December 17th, 2016.
-Eleven months ago, Leo became the 2655th member to automatically support a new Watsi patient every month.
-Since then, 563 more people have become monthly donors!
-Leo's most recent donation traveled 5,600 miles to support Ronaldo, a two-month-old infant from Guatemala, to fund malnutrition treatment.
+Elonet joined Watsi on December 17th, 2016.
+Three years ago, Elonet became the 2655th member to automatically support a new Watsi patient every month.
+Since then, 2,880 more people have become monthly donors!
+Elonet's most recent donation traveled 3,400 miles to support Abdulnasir, a baby from Ethiopia, to fund anorectal surgery.

-Leo has funded healthcare for 11 patients in 6 countries.
+Elonet has funded healthcare for 36 patients in 9 countries.

-Doung is an 83-year-old man with seven sons and thirty grandchildren.
-He likes to listen to monks pray on the radio and join ceremonies at the pagoda.
-One month ago, Doung developed a cataract in each eye, causing him blurred vision, cloudy lenses, and extreme sensitivity to light.
-He has difficulty seeing things clearly, working, and going anywhere outside.
-When Doung learned about our medical partner, Children's Surgical Centre, he traveled for two hours seeking treatment.
-On January 4, doctors performed a small incision cataract surgery and an intraocular lens implant in each eye.
-After recovery, Doung will be able to see clearly again.
-Now, he needs help to fund this $292 procedure.
-"I hope to be able to see more clearly," says Doung, "because I want to go to the pagoda by myself."
+Sieng is a 51-year-old rice farmer from Cambodia.
+He has three children and one grandchild, and in his free time he likes to go for walks around the village.
+Two years ago, Sieng developed a cataract in each eye, causing him blurred vision and photophobia.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Sieng learned about our medical partner, Children's Surgical Centre, he traveled for two and a half hours seeking treatment.
+On March 11, doctors will perform a phacoemulsification surgery and an intraocular lens implant in each eye.
+After recovery, he will be able to see clearly.
+Now, he needs help to fund this $398 procedure.
+He says, "I hope that after my surgery is complete, I am able to go back to my work on the rice farm like before."